MolSnoo/Alter-Ego/Docs/moderator_guide/writing_descriptions.md

   or [Inventory Item](../reference/data_structures/inventory_item.md)'s description.
 The same rules that Prefabs have apply, however these can be updated as other Items/Inventory Items are inserted or removed.
 * A [Puzzle](../reference/data_structures/puzzle.md)'s "Already Solved" text.
-A single Puzzle can only have one item list in its "
+A single Puzzle can only have one item list in its "Already Solved" text.
-  Already Solved" text.
 * A [Player](../reference/data_structures/player.md)'s description.
 A single Player can only have two item lists in their description, and they must be named `equipment` and `hands`.
 Any other item lists will never be updated.